0LNetworkCommunity/libra-legacy-v6/ol/documentation/devs/how-to-pull-new-diem-code.md

 - [x] Final check - all 0L tests and swarm work
 - [x] Final cargo clean, cargo b --all and cargo b --all-targets

-### Some useful info might be found in these issues:
+### Some more useful info might be found in these issues:
 https://github.com/OLSF/libra/issues/616
 https://github.com/OLSF/libra/issues/530